Skip to main content

 A soft-part sarcoma that usually appears as a non-painful lump in a leg or buttock.
 Nodules from the lump tend to travel to the lungs, brain and liver.
 This type of tumor grows slowly but spreads and returns easily.

-How do donations to St. Jude help sarcoma reseach?
+How do donations to St. Jude help sarcoma research?

 Unlike other hospitals, a majority of the funding for St. Jude comes from donations and fundraising efforts from our community of supporters.
 This helps us ensure St. Jude can continue providing cutting-edge treatment for children with cancer and other life-threatening diseases.

-Additionally, children who come to us for treatment and their families never receive a bill for treatment, travel, housing or food.
+Additionally, families never receive a bill from St. Jude for treatment, travel, housing or food — so they can focus on helping their child live.
 Donations help us continue working toward our goal of saving as many lives as possible.

 Learn How St. Jude Works